hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4624

-O you who believe, avoid much of the suspicion, for some suspicions are sin.
+O you who believe, avoid much suspicion, for some suspicions are sin.
 Do not spy on one another, nor backbite one another.
 Would any of you like to eat the flesh of his dead brother?
 You would surely abhor it.
 So fear Allah.
 Indeed, Allah is Accepting of Repentance, Most Merciful.

 # 4625

-O mankind, We have created you from a male and a female, and made you into nations and tribes so that you may recognize one another.
+O people, We have created you from a male and a female, and made you into nations and tribes so that you may recognize one another.
 Indeed, the most noble of you before Allah is the most righteous among you.
 Indeed, Allah is All-Knowing, All-Aware.

 # 4626